Sid Lucero

 Timothy Mark Pimentel Eigenmann (/tl/; born March 12, 1983), known professionally as Sid Lucero (/tl/), is a Filipino actor and model.
-He won the 31st Gawad Urian Best Actor award for his role in Selda.
+Regarded for his intense dramatic performances in both independent films and mainstream television, his accolades include two Gawad Urian, a Cinema One Originals Award, a Thessaloniki International Film Festival Award, and a Los Angeles Comedy Festival Award, including nominations from Luna Award and Star Awards for Movies.

+Early life and background

+Lucero was born Timothy Mark Pimentel Eigenmann on March 12, 1983, in Manila, Philippines.
+He belongs to the famous Eigenmann acting dynasty as the son of actors Mark Gil and Bing Pimentel.
+His stage name honors his father's iconic role in Batch '81.

 Career

 Tim's stage name, Sid Lucero, is taken from the main character that his father, Mark Gil, portrayed in the movie Batch '81.
 His acting career began in 2004 with the GMA-7 soap opera, Hanggang Kailan.
 He soon landed the lead antagonist role in ABS-CBN fantaserye Krystala.
 At the 24th STAR Awards, he earned a nomination both for Best Actor (Selda) and Best Supporting Actor (Tambolista).
 His first acting award was given by Golden Screen in Donsol for Best Breakthrough Performance of an Actor.